hirokiadachi/GANs-Evaluation/README.md

 2.Choose the Radio Button under images.
 Consider whether the image corresponds to the condition and the image is clearness.<br>
 If both image is not clearness and corresponding condition, click the Skip Button.<br>

+When the first evaluation (DCGAN) is completed, the second evaluation (PGGAN) is automatically started.

 # Requirement
 over   : python2